ssfsx17/sky-islands/readable.md

 condition to the target.

 **Elemental Weakness** - 2 energy - Type: Line-of-sight - Range: 30 feet
-- Target: Single - If your Magic Accuracy is higher than the target's Magic Evasion, then add the Elemental Weakness status condition to the target for the chosen element.
+- Target: Single - If your Magic Accuracy is higher than the target’s Magic Evasion, then add the Elemental Weakness status condition to the target for the chosen element.
 Crystal element cannot be used for this technique.